 If you want to experience the best steelhead action with fewer crowds it is recommended to wait until the salmon runs are over which occurs around early November.
 Late November to late February sees the least crowds with some fantastic steelhead fishing available.

-FYI, the salmon fishing on the salmon river in September and October can be some of the best anywhere in the great lakes region and if catching over 20 salmon over 20 pounds in one day sounds like something you would like to try, check out my page Salmon Fishing On The Salmon River Coming Soon – Spring 2023.
+FYI, the salmon fishing on the salmon river above and below Pulaski in September and October can be some of the best anywhere in the great lakes region.
+Catching When the runs are strong, catching over 20 salmon that are over 20 pounds in one day is very possible.

 Even though the colder months are excellent steelhead fishing, you can still expect a decent steelhead fishing expedition throughout the entire season which is September to May, but this is all dependent on whether the fish turn on as well as river conditions.